Glubs9/bytecodemacro/README.md

 ```

 isn't this just really cool, please have fun writing your own macros! or just have fun looking at
-the cool examples in docs/examples.py in the github
+the examples in docs/examples.py in the github

 # todo
 	- allow for uncompile and the compile packages to be used independently on files for other cool stuff (maybe)